NavigationContentFooter

 Private IP addresses identify devices on Private Networks.
 They are not routed on the public internet, and can be used to route traffic privately between resources attached to the Private Network, as well as to other Private Networks in the same VPC.

-When a resource joins a Private Network, the Private Network’s DHCP assigns it a private IPv4 address (and an additional IPv6 address for IPv6-compatible resources) for identification on that network.
-This IP is selected from the Private Network’s CIDR block.
-The IP address will then not change unless you detach the resource from the Private Network, or delete the resource.
+When you attach a resource to a Private Network, you can either specify a reserved IP address to use for the attachment, or let the Private Network’s DHCP assign it a private IPv4 address from the Private Network’s CIDR block.
+In both cases, the resource’s private IP address will not change unless you detach the resource from the Private Network, or delete the resource.
+IPv6 addresses can also be assigned for IPv6-compatible resources.

 Public (flexible) IP address